How to Manage a Remote Team

 —Jesse James Garrett, founder of Adaptive Path

-Hiring the right people, onboarding them, and creating expectations around culture will lay the foundation for a successful team, but even the most talented people need the right structure, tools, and processes to guide their work and keep everyone on the same page.
+Many companies are facing the challenges of managing remote employees for the first time with the Covid-19 pandemic.
+Hiring the right remote employees, onboarding them, and creating expectations around culture will lay the foundation for a successful team in the age of coronavirus, but even the most talented people need the right structure, tools, and processes to guide their work and keep everyone on the same page.

 And when it comes to remote teams, the right time to create this foundation is ASAP.
 As you scale the company, transparency, accountability, and access to historical data and insights are critical.
 It's not just about getting work done – it's about setting up workflows that minimize silos, establishing norms for communication, and investing in a tech stack that enables easy collaboration.

 "Because of the demand of remote work, some very early-stage companies are bringing in infrastructure to successfully manage and coordinate large numbers of people at the outset.
 It's a wonderful investment that will compound over the life of the business."

 Let’s dive deeper into some remote management tactics.
 Here’s what we’ve found are the most important steps to prioritize when your team isn’t all in one place.